 As the largest and most powerful type of snow blower, two-stage gas throwers can clear the most snow.
 Two-stage machines use an auger to pick the snow up and a chute-mounted impeller to shoot the snow out further than any other type of snow blower.
 The best have a throwing distance of about 40 feet, making them a good option for large driveways.
 Two-stage gas snow blowers are large machines compared to single-stage gas and electric models.
 For most homeowners, compact two-stage gas snow blowers may be the best choice.
 While these may not match the clearing ability of a full-sized machine, there's plenty here for all but the largest driveways, and compact two-stage snow blowers can be easier to handle and store than their larger counterparts.

-Both professionals and owners say the Craftsman 88173 (Est. $700) is a compact two-stage gas snow blower that's powerful and easy to handle.
+Both professionals and owners give the Craftsman 88173 (Est. $680) a thumbs-up for its performance and value.
+This 24-inch dual-stage snow thrower is powerful, yet compact and easy to handle.
 The plow-style handles can be driven with one hand, freeing the other to work the throttle or the chute.
 The Craftsman 88173 pairs a four-stroke engine with an eight-speed transmission (six forward gears and two reverse) to tear through the heaviest storms.
 Reviews say the 12-inch steel serrated auger can break apart packed snow banks -- like those left from the municipal plow -- and the chute design minimizes clogging.

-Paul Sikkema at MovingSnow.com notes that the Sno-Tek is built by Ariens, but is an economy model sold exclusively at HomeDepot.com.
-He calls it "a great machine for the money" for those who need a basic, no-frills snow blower.
+The Sno-Tek is built by Ariens, but is an economy model sold primarily at HomeDepot.com.
+Sikkema calls it "a great machine for the money" for those who need a basic, no-frills snow blower.
 User feedback at HomeDepot.com is excellent.
-It's amassed more than 1,200 reviews, with an average overall rating of 4.5 stars; about 94 percent of owners say that they would recommend this snow thrower to a friend.
+The 920402 has amassed more than 1,300 reviews, with an overall rating of 4.5 stars; about 93 percent of owners say that they would recommend this snow thrower to a friend.
+One caveat is that the Sno-Tek was part of a recall in April, 2014, though that does not impact models currently on sale.
+Full information can be found at the Consumer Product Safety Commission (CPSC) website.